-These antipasto skewers are a last-minute-appetizer that is sure to please a crowd.
+These antipasto skewers are a last-minute-appetizer that is sure to please a crowd!
 Select items that compliment each other in color, texture, and substance.
-I share a few suggestions below!
+I show you exactly how in this post!

 - 10 mini wooden skewers

 - 10-20 flat-leaf parsley or basil leaves